getnelson/nelson/docs/src/hugo/content/index.md

 At the time of writing, Workflows are codified inside of the Nelson codebase.
 This may change in future versions of Nelson to make it easier to customize without requiring a source change, but today, please visit the Gitter channel or email the <script src="javascript/contact.js"></script>.

+For more information on Blueprints, please [checkout the reference](reference.html#blueprints).

 <h3 id="user-guide-manifest-faw" class="linkable">Further Reading</h3>

 In conclusion, the manifest contains a variety of settings and options too numerous to mention in this introductory text.
 Suggested further reading [in the reference](reference.html#manifest) about the Nelson manifest answers the following common queries: